 For BSBA students looking to see how you can complete three co-ops, view our five-year/three co-op models.To see how you can complete two co-ops, view our four-year/two co-op models.

-The D'Amore-McKim School of Business works with more than 600 co-op employers nationwide, including: Akami, Boston Consulting Group, Covidien, Credit Suisse HOLT, Deloitte, EF Education, Ernst & Young, GE, Johnson & Johnson, PwC, Raytheon, Staples, State Street, TJX and the US Intelligence Agency among many others.
+The D'Amore-McKim School of Business works with more than 600 co-op employers nationwide, including: Akami, Amazon, Boston Consulting Group, Covidien, Credit Suisse HOLT, Deloitte, EF Education, Ernst & Young, GE, Johnson & Johnson, PwC, Raytheon, Staples, State Street, and TJX - among many others.

 Internationally, D'Amore-McKim School of Business works with a host of employers, including AIG Investments, Allliance Insurance Group, BNP Paribas, Bosh, CEVA Logistics, Citigroup, GE Healthcare, Henkel, Kellogg's Novoa Design, State Street, and USB Bank.